PeterBid/Console-Logs-Video-App/README.md

 ## Key Learnings

 PostgreSQL and relational databases.
-Working with relational databases for the first time while using Django and Python on the backend, has definitely improved my confidence building the backend of my application.
-Being able adapt the Javascript fundamentals I've learned in previous modules and adapt my knowledge in learning Python.
+Working with relational databases for the first time while using Django and Python on the backend, has really improved my confidence building the backend of an application.

+Python.
+Being able adapt the Javascript fundamentals I've previously knew towards learning Python, really helped cement my understanidng of the langauge.
+I'm looking forward to building more applications in Python in the future.

 Object oriented programming.
 I was exposed to it for the first time and looking forward learning more about in my future projects.

+Overall I was able to apply what I had learnt previously and much more doing this project.
+I'm proud of the work I have achieved and the end result we got.

+Being able to build Full Stack projects like Console Logs gives me a huge sense of achievement of how far I'm progressed with coding in a short space of time and makes me very excited for the projects i'll be able to in the future.

 ## Contact